otterize/helm-charts/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Report a bug to help us improve the intents-operator
+about: Report a bug to help us improve the Helm charts for Otterize

 ---

 <!--
-Bugs should be filed for issues encountered whilst operating intents-operator.
+Bugs should be filed for issues encountered whilst using the Otterize Helm chaarts.
 You should first attempt to resolve your issues through the community support channels, e.g. Slack, in order to rule out individual configuration errors.
 Please provide as much detail as possible.